Skip to main content

 Higher education students may also get into mobility actions offered through “Key Action 2-KA2: Cooperation opportunities”, where Erasmus Mundus can be found.
 This type of mobility includes Erasmus Mundus Joint Masters (EMJM), transnational study programmes at Master level delivered by an international consortium of higher education institutions (HEIs) from different countries worldwide.
 Among other things, they must:

-• include a jointly designed and fully integrated curriculum;
+• have a joint and integrated curriculum;

 The Ministry of Education, Vocational Training and Sports